kokonut-hustle/http-server/README.md

 ./http_srv
 ```
 ## Using
+Be sure the port is free.
 This server serves 2 basic url:

 "http://0.0.0.0:8080/"